Skip to content

 Want to sleep in a campervan?
 Join a group tour?
 Stay in eco-lodges?
 Travel by bus, plane, ferry, or bike?
 The flexibility to design your dream journey is part of what makes solo travel here so rewarding.

-🚀 Best Places in New Zealand for Solo Travelers
+🚀 Best Places for solo traveling New Zealand

 Here are a few top picks that are especially solo-friendly: